Elon making plans to play football as independent after CAA suspends fall sports

 Alamance County has reported 1,612 cases and 40 deaths during the pandemic.
 The county's seven-day average of new cases peaked just under 40 on June 11 and has remained above 20 per day since.

-North Carolina is among 18 states cited in a report prepared for the White House, and obtained by the non-profit newsroom Center for Public Integrity, that should roll back reopening measures because of the increasing number of cases.
+North Carolina is among 18 states cited in a report prepared for the White House, and obtained by the non-profit newsroom Center for Public Integrity, urged to roll back reopening measures because of the increasing number of cases.

 Elon athletes have been on campus since June 1, and voluntary workouts recently resumed, the school said in a news release.
 Under the guidance of medical personnel, Elon says several safety precautions have been implemented, including: